MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/quickstart-connect-cluster.md

 This command can also be used if you experience issues when creating a new cluster deployment (due to previously created resources not being completely removed).

 >[!NOTE]
 > Deleting the Azure Arc-enabled Kubernetes resource using the Azure portal removes any associated configuration resources, but *does not* remove any agents running on the cluster.
-Best practice is to delete the Azure Arc-enabled Kubernetes resource using `az connectedk8s delete` rather than deleting the resource in the Azure portal.
+Because of this, we recommend deleting the Azure Arc-enabled Kubernetes resource using `az connectedk8s delete` rather than deleting the resource in the Azure portal.

 ### [Azure PowerShell](#tab/azure-powershell)

-You can delete the Azure Arc-enabled Kubernetes resource, any associated configuration resources, *and* any agents running on the cluster using Azure PowerShell using the following command:

 ```azurepowershell
 Remove-AzConnectedKubernetes -ClusterName AzureArcTest1 -ResourceGroupName AzureArcTest
 ```

 >[!NOTE]
 > Deleting the Azure Arc-enabled Kubernetes resource using the Azure portal removes any associated configuration resources, but *does not* remove any agents running on the cluster.
-Best practice is to delete the Azure Arc-enabled Kubernetes resource using `Remove-AzConnectedKubernetes` rather than deleting the resource in the Azure portal.
+Because of this, we recommend deleting the Azure Arc-enabled Kubernetes resource using `Remove-AzConnectedKubernetes` rather than deleting the resource in the Azure portal.

 ---